m4rc1e/Libre-Caslon-Text/docs/2018-10-22-evaluation/README.md

 However, there is no Libre Caslon Display Italic, so this font would have to be corrected entirely by hand if we wish to adjust the contrast.

 I was curious about the narrow `n`s and the sharp contrast of Libre Caslon Text, and wondered how it might compare against something like Times New Roman.
+A comparison shows:
+- The "regular" of Libre Caslon is a bit lighter
+- Overall, the letter shapes are noticeably more condensed.
+- The contrast in Libre Caslon is higher – thin strokes and serifs are more thin/delicate.

 ![Libre Caslon vs Times New Roman](assets/libre_caslon-times_new_roman.png)